 The Master of Cybersecurity and Leadership is a non-thesis, 40 credit-hour cohort based program that balances a technically-oriented curriculum focused on understanding the basic operations and functionality of cybersecurity systems and information assurance with a more behaviorally-oriented curriculum focused on the management of technical professionals and organizational leadership.
-Eight 5-credit courses will be offered over four quarters commencing in Autumn term.
+Eight 5-credit courses will be offered over four quarters commencing in Summer term.
 Instruction will be held once a week on Saturday.
 There will be 40 Saturdays over eleven months.

 MCL graduates leave with a practical understanding of operational cybersecurity, including the principles of data protection, network security, and information assurance, as well as the skills to manage technical professionals and lead strategic change in their organization.